sr198/tariff-map/README.md

 npm install
 ```

+3. Set up environment variables:
+   - Copy `.env.example` to `.env`
+   - Update the `NEXT_PUBLIC_API_URL` to point to your API server

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Environment Variables

+The application uses the following environment variables:

+- `NEXT_PUBLIC_API_URL`: The URL of the API server (default: http://localhost:8000)

 ## Development